-U-Value and R-Value are the same thing.
+U-Value and R-Value are the same things.
 They are just measured differently to get the same result.
-R-Value and U-Value tell the consumer the energy performance of the window and IT’S ABILITY TO INSULATE.
-It’s the windows ability to slow the rate of HEAT or COOLING LOSS.
+R-Value and U-Value tell the consumer the energy performance of the window and its ABILITY TO INSULATE.
+It’s the window’s ability to slow the rate of HEAT or COOLING LOSS.
 The higher the R-Value the better the performance.
 The LOWER the U-Value, the better the performance.
 Most quality energy efficient windows will have U-Values in the .27 Value range or lower (.i.e. .26, .25, etc.).

 What does Low E stand for?

 Low-E stands for “Low Emittance”.
-“Emittance” is the energy radiated by the surface of body.
+“Emittance” is the energy radiated by the surface of the body.

 Low-E is a type of glass surface that emits or radiates low energy making it energy efficient.